sandhyabommidi2006/CodeAlpha_DetectingDataLeaksUsingSQLInjection/README.md

-# 🚌 Online Bus Ticket Booking System
+# 🛡️ Secure Cloud Data Leak Detection System Using SQL Injection Prevention

+A cloud-based web application developed as **Task 2** for the **CodeAlpha Internship**.
+The project focuses on protecting user data from SQL Injection attacks using secure coding practices, AES-256 encryption, and multi-layer security mechanisms.

+---

 ## 📌 Project Overview

-The **Online Bus Ticket Booking System** is a web-based application developed using **Python (Flask)**, **HTML**, **CSS**, and **SQLite**.
-It allows users to search for buses, book tickets, manage passenger details, and view booking information through a simple and user-friendly interface.

-This project demonstrates the implementation of a basic online ticket reservation system with database integration and CRUD (Create, Read, Update, Delete) operations.
+This application provides a secure environment for storing and managing user information while preventing SQL Injection attacks.
+It encrypts sensitive data using AES-256 encryption and applies multiple security layers to minimize the risk of data leaks.

 ---

-## ✨ Features
+## 🚀 Features

+- 🔐 AES-256 encryption for sensitive user data
-- 👤 User Registration and Login
+- 🛡️ SQL Injection detection and prevention
-- 🚌 Search Available Buses
-- 🎫 Book Bus Tickets
-- 💺 Seat Reservation
-- 📋 View Booking History
-- ✏️ Update Booking Details
-- ❌ Cancel Bookings
-- 💾 Secure Data Storage using SQLite
+- 🔑 Secure user authentication
-- 📱 Responsive User Interface
+- 🔒 Double-layer security mechanism
+- ☁️ Cloud-based architecture
+- 📊 SQLite database for secure data storage
+- 🌐 User-friendly web interface

 ---